Soham407/FlipFlow/docs/masterplan.md

 The core value proposition is to provide a more professional, branded, and engaging way for users to share documents (like brochures, portfolios, reports, and catalogs) compared to sending a simple PDF file.
 The application will be built on a freemium subscription model.

-## 2. Target Audience

-The primary target audience consists of **professionals and businesses** who need to share documents publicly in a polished format.
-This includes:

-* **Marketers:** For sharing brochures, case studies, and digital magazines.
-* **Sales Teams:** For presenting proposals, product catalogs, and sales decks.
-* **Educators & Trainers:** For sharing course materials and presentations.
-* **Freelancers & Creatives:** For showcasing portfolios and reports.
-* **Small Businesses:** For creating digital menus, lookbooks, and guides.

-## 3. Core Features and Functionality

-This is broken down by what's already built and what's planned.

 ### Core (MVP) Functionality (Largely Implemented)

 * **User Authentication:** Secure sign-up and login for users (Implemented via Supabase Auth).